 Stakeholders' Relationship Committee

-The Company has in place a Stakeholders' Relationship Committee in terms of therequirements of the Companies Act 2013 read with the rules made thereunder and Regulation20 of the SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015.
+The Company has in place a Stakeholders' Relationship Committee in terms of therequirements of the Act read with the rules made thereunder and Regulation 20 of the LODR.

 Declaration of Independence